Khaenri-ah/ruinguard-docs/docs/guide/preparations/README.md

 To use RuinGuard, you'll need to install [Node.js](https://nodejs.org/).
 RuinGuard requires Node v16.6.0 or higher.

-To check if you already have Node installed on your machine (e.g., if you're using a VPS), run `node -v` in your terminal.
+To check if you already have Node installed on your machine, run `node -v` in your terminal.
 If it outputs `v16.6.0` or higher, then you're good to go!
 Otherwise, continue reading.

+On Windows:<br>

-On Windows, download the latest version from [the Node.js website](https://nodejs.org/), open the setup file, and follow the steps from the installer.
+- Download the latest version from [the Node.js website](https://nodejs.org/), open the setup file, and follow the steps from the installer.

 On macOS, either:

 - Download the latest version [the Node.js website](https://nodejs.org/), open the package installer, and follow the instructions
 - Use a package manager like [Homebrew](https://brew.sh/) with the command `brew install node`

+On Linux:<br>

-On Linux, you can consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.
+- Consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.

 ## Preparing the essentials